 ● Stress And Anxiety

-Dogs can experience stress and anxiety, just like humans.
+Dogs, like humans, can experience stress and anxiety.
 These emotional states can trigger behaviours like excessive licking or chewing, resulting in hair loss.
 Providing a secure environment, regular exercise, mental stimulation, and even consulting a professional animal behaviourist can help reduce stress-related hair loss.

 ● Parasites